webtrees/geodata/README.md

 ## Coordinates

 Coordinates should use a maximum of 5 decimal places.
 This is a resolution of approximately one metre.

 ## Which flag

 Many countries have different [state flags](https://en.wikipedia.org/wiki/State_flag) and [civil flags](https://en.wikipedia.org/wiki/Civil_flag).
 Here we use the civil flag.

 Many territories have disputed ownership or have no official flag.
 For example, [Northern Ireland](https://en.wikipedia.org/wiki/Northern_Ireland_flags_issue).
-Here we use the flag that, according to Wikipedia, appears to have the greatest recognition.
+Here we use the flag that, according to Wikipedia, has the widest recognition.

 ## Image format

-Images in SVG format are prefered.
-If no SVG image is available, then a PNG can be used.
+Images must be in SVG format.
+Tools exist to convert bitmaps such as PNG into SVG.

 ## geojson format